How to create a Freshdesk automation to notify Slack when sentiment drops

 A faster, smarter way: An AI agent

-Instead of relying on rigid, keyword-based rules, a dedicated AI agent offers a much more intelligent and flexible solution.
+Instead of relying solely on structured, keyword-based rules, you can also consider a dedicated AI agent as a complementary layer.
 This is where a platform like eesel AI comes into play.
-It plugs directly into your Freshdesk and other tools, acting as a smart layer on top of your helpdesk without forcing you to change how you work.
+It plugs directly into your Freshdesk and other tools, working within the Freshdesk ecosystem to enhance your existing setup.

 Get your automation up and running in minutes

-Unlike the manual, multi-step process we just walked through, connecting your tools with eesel AI is refreshingly simple.
+Connecting your tools with eesel AI is a refreshingly simple way to augment your helpdesk.
 You can integrate Freshdesk, Slack, and all your knowledge sources with one-click connections.
-There's no messing around with webhooks or custom code.
-The whole thing is self-serve, so you can have a powerful automation running in the time it takes to grab a coffee.
+The whole process is self-serve, allowing you to add a powerful layer of automation to your workflow in no time.

 Train an AI on your own tickets for a better automation